mortie/osyris/README.md

 ## Syntax

 Like most LISPs, the grammar is extremely simple.
-There are really only strings, numbers, identifiers, function calls, and quoted lists.
+There are really only strings, numbers, identifiers, function calls, and quoted lists ("blocks").

 The basics are: